prashantkalkar/stateful_application_module/README.md

 - Provides stable identity to cluster nodes with fixed/Static IPs.
 - External EBS volumes are used per node.
 Auto-mounts the EBS volumes during node startup.
 - Allow file uploads to individual nodes as part of the automation code.
+- Can be used to setup Kafka, Zookeeper, MongoDB and possibly others.

 ### Usage
 Note: Currently only Amazon Linux based AMI is supported.
 The script is written assuming Amazon Linux and currently only tested on Amazon Linux.